3mmaRand/singlm/docs/glm-intro.md

 anova(mod, test = "Chisq")
 </code>

-To get predictions for a different set of values make a dataframe of the different set of values and use the `predict()` function.
+To get predictions for a different set of values you need to make a dataframe of the different set of values and use the `predict()` function.
 When using the `predict()` function we have to specify that we want our predictions on the scale of the response rather than the scale of the link function using the `type` argument.
 The typical workflow would be:

 <code>predict_for <- data.frame(*explanatory* = *values*)